paulamanzur/paulamanzur.github.io/README.md

 Enterprises in the localization sector handle diverse content types, requiring precise localization solutions.
 Options range from raw machine translation to transcreation.
 But how can they ensure the best match between content and localization method?
 Traditionally, the decision relied mostly on human judgment.

-The PREDICT Methodology offers a systematic framework for assessing MT suitability, aligning content type with the optimal localization solution.
+The PREDICT Methodology offers a systematic approach for assessing MT suitability, aligning content type with the optimal localization solution.
 By integrating risk tolerance weights into binary queries about a source content and use case, PREDICT provides a score and recommended solution, from raw MT to human-only translation.

 This approach enables our business to provide the right quality for that specific content type, boost translation efficiency and reduce costs.
 Looking ahead, the methodology envisions integrating LLMs for automation and guidance, utilizing prompts to identify risk-mitigating strategies.